Hamza-Tahirr/Hamza-Tahirr/README.md

 - 👯 I’m looking to collaborate on **Open-Source Projects**

-- 💬 Ask me about **Python,OpenCV, Pandas, Matplotlib, Seaborn, Streamlit, Tensorflow.**
+- 💬 Ask me about **Python, Django, OpenCV, Pandas, Matplotlib, Seaborn.**

 - 📫 How to reach me **hamzatahiramin2@gmail.com**